Like India's World Cup campaign, lost in finals: T S Singhdeo on Cong's Chhattisgarh defeat

 "We have not performed for whatever reason as well as we had last time or as well as we should have performed in Bastar and Surguja, while out of the other tribal seats, the Congress has won most," he said.

-Out of 14 municipal corporation areas, the Congress has won only in two -- Bhilai and Dhamtari, he said.

-Something seems to have gone "badly wrong" in urban areas too, Singhdeo stressed.
+Something seems to have gone "badly wrong" in urban areas too, he stressed.

 Asked with whom the buck stops for the defeat in the state, Singhdeo said with each individual who had a responsibility.

 "You cannot pass it on to others.
-If I am to be held responsible, I should be the first and only one who should be held responsible for Ambikapur, I should be held responsible for Surguja commissionary, I should be held responsible as deputy CM for other parts of the states also," he said.
+If I am to be held responsible, I should be the first and only one who should be held responsible for Ambikapur, I should be held responsible for the Surguja commissionary, I should be held responsible as deputy chief minister for other parts of the state also," he said.

-So, it starts and ends with every individual and it cannot push it on to someone else's head, he added.
+So, it starts and ends with every individual and it cannot be pushed on to someone else's head, he added.

-"Every individual from the booth level to the state hierarchy.
-Each one of us is responsible and we should shoulder it very sportingly," Singhdeo said.

 On his own defeat in Ambikapur, he said the primary responsibility was his and the "buck starts and ends with me".

+Talking about the future course of action, Singhdeo said, "There are many seats where the Congress has done well in terms of Lok Sabha.
+If you work out the Lok Sabha scenario, there are seats in which we can certainly do well and there are seats where a lot of effort will be required," he said.

-The BJP won 54 seats in the 90-member Chhattisgarh House, restricting the Congress tally to 35, while one seat was won by Gondwana Gantantra Party.
+The BJP won 54 seats in the 90-member Chhattisgarh assembly, restricting the Congress tally to 35, while one seat was won by the Gondwana Gantantra Party.
+PTI ASK DV ANB ANB ANB